 Let’s talk about some of those trade-offs.

-Risk is always related to return.
+Risk is related to return.
 So, how can we favor companies that are riskier individually but, via diversification, aren’t too risky for us as investors?

 Value (or struggling) companies have higher expected returns than growth (or great) companies.
 Huh?
 You are saying that struggling companies like Kmart have higher expected returns than Amazon?
 Yes, because risk is related to return and Kmart is riskier (They are flirting with bankruptcy).